Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fundamentals/precision.rst

 What is Mixed Precision?
 ************************

-PyTorch, like most deep learning frameworks, trains on 32-bit floating-point (FP32) arithmetic by default.
+Like most deep learning frameworks, PyTorch trains on 32-bit floating-point (FP32) arithmetic by default.
 However, many deep learning models do not require this to reach complete accuracy.
-By conducting operations in half-precision format while keeping minimum information in single-precision to maintain as much information as possible in crucial areas of the network, mixed precision training delivers significant computational speedup.
+Mixed precision training delivers significant computational speedup by conducting operations in half-precision while keeping minimum information in single-precision to maintain as much information as possible in crucial areas of the network.
 Switching to mixed precision has resulted in considerable training speedups since the introduction of Tensor Cores in the Volta and Turing architectures.
-It combines FP32 and lower-bit floating-points (such as FP16) to reduce memory footprint and increase performance during model training and evaluation.
+It combines FP32 and lower-bit floating points (such as FP16) to reduce memory footprint and increase performance during model training and evaluation.
-It accomplishes this by recognizing the steps that require complete accuracy and employing a 32-bit floating-point for those steps only, while using a 16-bit floating-point for the rest.
+It accomplishes this by recognizing the steps that require complete accuracy and employing a 32-bit floating point for those steps only while using a 16-bit floating point for the rest.
-When compared to complete precision training, mixed precision training delivers all of these benefits while ensuring that no task-specific accuracy is lost [`1 <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_].
+Compared to complete precision training, mixed precision training delivers all these benefits while ensuring no task-specific accuracy is lost [`1 <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_].

 This is how you select the precision in Fabric: